Colorado Springs Gang Crime Defense Attorneys

 - Homicide: The murder of any individual for gang purposes and initiatives is obviously the most severe level of gang crime, with repercussions ranging from long jail sentences to the death penalty.

-If you or someone you know has been arrested, or you are worried that you will be soon, the first thing to know is that you should not say anything.
+If you or someone you know has been arrested for gang-related crimes as a juvenile or adult, or you are worried that you will be soon, the first thing to know is that you should not say anything.
 One of the first things police tell you upon arrest is that you have the right to remain silent: exercise that right and do not answer any questions.
 Immediately request legal representation and wait for your lawyer to be present before considering any questions or offers the police or prosecution may have.

 The legal system is complicated and intimidating.
 If you have been arrested, you will hear charges against you in court, have your accusers try to accost you, and be threatened by the prosecution with every horrible outcome imaginable.
 Do not be alarmed or scared by what they said to you – get a defense attorney immediately to fight for you and protect your rights.

 The details of every case must be carefully evaluated to determine the appropriate and most effective course of action, but an experienced lawyer works with you to build the best defense against your accusation.
 The Colorado Springs gang crime lawyers at The Bussey Law Firm, P.C., have decades of experience in criminal defense and know how to protect you.
 Call us today at (719) 475-2555 to discuss your case and learn about your options.

 - Accused of a Gang Crime in Colorado?
 Don't Wait

 - Colorado Springs Program Helps Keep Girls Out Of Gangs

 - Gang Activity on Decline In Colorado Springs